 On the here and now, even the TIP/IEF ‘inflation gauge’ is in line with our thesis of rising inflationary expectations amid the asset party.
 You need Thing 1 (rising inflation expectations) to bring about Thing 2 (a hard stop of said expectations) as nominal yields and the curve reach their limit points.

 It’s not a good market to be flying blind or following the herd (which will probably get lathered on inflation in the short-term).
 It’s a good market to have a macro plan.
 Personally, I am following the short-term inflationary plan but the biggest trades are going to come when it all changes.
 So its run with the casino patrons for now, but when the right signals are registered let the herd keep running but plan to go in another direction.
-Gold and risk ‘off’ will take center stage when the inflation flames out but meanwhile, the trend is toward inflation’s limiters up there at 3.3% and 2.9%.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Gold and risk ‘off’ will take center stage when the inflation flames out but meanwhile, the trend is toward inflation’s limiters up there at 3.3% and 2.9%.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.